gabrielfnayres/gabrielfnayres/README.md

 <h3>New technologies entusiast</h3>

 - 🔭 I’m currently studying  Computer Engeneering at UFPB
-- 👨‍💻 I'm currently working as Backend Developer Intern at LAVID
+- 👨‍💻 I'm currently working as Backend Developer and Researcher Intern at LAVID
 - 🌱 I’m currently learning: C++
 - 🗺️ I'm a language learner: Currently learning French
 - 📨 If you want to reach me: gabn2012@gmail.com // www.linkedin.com/in/gabrielbayres